 The origin of the term “bombogenesis” is a bit of a mystery.
-One theory is that it originated with graduate student, Michael E. Adams, when he presented his 1989 thesis for his Master of Science degree at North Carolina State University.
-The term “cyclogenesis,” which itself is a combination of cyclone and genesis that describes the conditions when a cyclone intensifies, was already a common meteorological term.
+One theory is that it originated with graduate student Michael E. Adams when he presented his 1989 thesis for his Master of Science degree at North Carolina State University.
+The term “cyclogenesis,” which itself is a portmanteau of the words “cyclone” and “genesis” that describes the conditions when a cyclone intensifies, was already a common meteorological term.
 Experts cannot pinpoint when or why “bomb” was added to the descriptive mix, but it certainly has a ring that made the word stick in our weather vernacular.

 It’s All About Barometric Pressure Falling, Falling